vinceskahan/v5wiki/Switching-to-the-new-wview_extended-schema.md

 2. While `wview_extended` is the new, default, schema for V4.x, it is not necessary to "upgrade" to it.
 Your old `wview` schema will continue to work just fine with V4.x.
 Switch to the new schema only if you find the new types useful.
 3. If you are using MySQL, and if you need just one or two of the new types, you may find it easier to simply augment the table by using the SQL command [AUGMENT TABLE](https://www.mysqltutorial.org/mysql-add-column/).
 This allows you to change the database schema _in situ_, and is much faster.
 Unfortunately, SQLite does not have an analogous command.

 Here's how to switch.
-Note that it is just a variant on the instructions in section [_Adding a new type to the database_](http://www.weewx.com/docs/customizing.htm#add_archive_type) that can be found in the Customizing Guide.
+Note that these instructions are just a variant on the instructions in section [_Adding a new type to the database_](http://www.weewx.com/docs/customizing.htm#add_archive_type) that can be found in the Customizing Guide.

+**These instructions assume you are using WeeWX V4.x**

 1. We will be using the utility [`wee_database`](http://www.weewx.com/docs/utilities.htm#wee_database_utility) to do the switch.
 2. **Modify `wx_binding`**.
 When it creates the new, modified database, `wee_database` needs to know to use the `wview_extended` schema instead of the old, `wview` schema.
 You do this by changing the option `schema` in section `[DataBindings]` in `weewx.conf`.